pauldingus/EuroSat-land-classifier/Readme.md

 Note: this notebook was written for Google Colab, ans won't run as-written in Jupyter.

-## Dat
+## Data

 This classifier was trained on the [EuroSAT RBG Dataset from Helber et. al.](https://github.com/phelber/EuroSAT)

-New satellite data was retrieved from EEOP's Sentinel-2 Satellite.
+New satellite data was retrieved from the Sentinel-2 satellite.
 This is the same satellite data used in EuroSAT and is processed in the same way.